puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources.markdown

 ### Ensure

-Many types have an `ensure` attribute.
+Many resource types have an `ensure` attribute.
 This generally manages the most important aspect of the resource on the target system --- does the file exist, is the service running or stopped, is the package installed or uninstalled, etc.

-Allowed values for `ensure` vary by type.
-Most types accept `present` and `absent`, but there may be additional variations.
-Be sure to check the reference for each type you are working with.
+Allowed values for `ensure` vary by resource type.
+Most accept `present` and `absent`, but there may be additional variations.
+Be sure to check the reference for each resource type you are working with.

 ### Metaparameters